 However, the current committee and active members took over the club at the end of 2000, but then ran just one trial on New Year’s Day 2001 before the sport was brought to a halt by the horrific outbreak of Foot and Mouth disease.
 It wasn’t until 2002 that the club was able to get back into a full programme of events that continues to this day.

-As a general rule, Lancs County run a series of five Sunday trials through the year and a series of five Wednesday evening trials which have been sponsored for many years by Nigel Birkett, either through his Scorpa importership or as in recent years to promote the Ossa machines that he also imports.
+As a general rule, Lancs County run a series of five Sunday trials through the year and a series of five Wednesday evening trials which have been sponsored for many years by Nigel Birkett through his Scorpa importership and by Inch Perfect, the trials shop at New Hey Farm, Whitewell.
 In fact only four of the evening trials are on Wednesdays as the fifth and final round of the series is held on the Saturday prior to Remembrance Sunday in November.

 In addition there is always a New Year’s Day trial and in recent years the club has organised a round of the National ACU Traditional Trials Championship, a series that caters for riders on Pre 75 British machines, Twin-shocks, Air-cooled monoshocks and riders Over 40, 50 and 60 on modern machines.
 This trial has been particularly well-supported as it is held on a Saturday with another local club running a similar trial the following day to make it a “double-header weekend” which is always attractive to riders.